-There are a number of international instruments aiming at conservation and management of marine resources, e.g. the 1982 United Nations Convention on the Law of the Sea (UNCLOS), the United Nations Fish Stock Agreement (UNFSA), and the UN Sustainable Development Goal (SDG) 14.
-These instruments also support initiatives in combating of illegal fishing towards sustainable use of seas and marine resources, as well as to enhance the environmental, economic and social well-being of coastal fishers and communities.
-At the regional level, the ASEAN-SEAFDEC Resolution and Plan of Action on Sustainable Fisheries for Food Security for the ASEAN Region adopted by the ASEAN-SEAFDEC Member Countries in 2001 and 2011 also specified the importance of establishing and implementing effective fisheries management through ecosystems approach by integrating habitat and fisheries resources and increasing social and economic benefit to all stakeholders, and applying knowledge/science-based development and management of fisheries.
+There are a number of international instruments aiming at conservation and management of marine resources, e.g., the 1982 United Nations Convention on the Law of the Sea (UNCLOS), the United Nations Fish Stock Agreement (UNFSA), and the UN Sustainable Development Goal (SDG) 14.
+These instruments also support initiatives in combating illegal fishing towards sustainable use of seas and marine resources and enhancing the environmental, economic, and social well-being of coastal fishers and communities.
+At the regional level, the ASEAN-SEAFDEC Resolution and Plan of Action on Sustainable Fisheries for Food Security for the ASEAN Region adopted by the ASEAN-SEAFDEC Member Countries in 2001 and 2011 also specified the importance of establishing and implementing effective fisheries management through ecosystems approach by integrating habitat and fisheries resources and increasing social and economic benefit to all stakeholders and applying knowledge/science-based development and management of fisheries.

-Recognizing the needs to strengthen cooperative efforts among countries toward sustainable utilization of the marine resources particularly the Indo-Pacific mackerel that is important transboundary resource in the Gulf of Thailand, SEAFDEC with the funding support from the Government of Sweden through the SEAFDEC-Sweden Project on "Fisheries and Habitat Management, Climate Change and Social Well-being in Southeast Asia" and the SEAFDEC/UNEP/GEF Project on "Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand (Fisheries Refugia)" therefore facilitated discussion among the Gulf of Thailand countries to develop the Regional Action Plan (RAP) for Management of Indo-Pacific mackerel.
+It recognizes the need to strengthen cooperative efforts among countries toward sustainable utilization of the marine resources, particularly the Indo-Pacific mackerel, a critical transboundary resource in the Gulf of Thailand.
+SEAFDEC with the funding support from the Government of Sweden through the SEAFDEC-Sweden Project on "Fisheries and Habitat Management, Climate Change and Social Well-being in Southeast Asia" and the SEAFDEC/UNEP/GEF Project on "Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand (Fisheries Refugia)" therefore facilitated discussion among the Gulf of Thailand countries to develop the Regional Action Plan (RAP) for Management of Indo-Pacific mackerel.
 The RAP contains five Sections, namely:

-Section 1: Introduction;
+Section 1: Introduction

-Section 2: Stock Status of Indo-Pacific mackerel;
+Section 2: Stock Status of Indo-Pacific mackerel

-Section 3: Issues, Knowledge Gaps and Challenges;
+Section 3: Issues, Knowledge Gaps, and Challenges

-Section 4: Required Regional Cooperation for Management of Transboundary Species; and
+Section 4: Required Regional Cooperation for Management of Transboundary Species

-Section 5: Provisions of the RAP including goal, outcomes, objectives and actions.
+Section 5: Provisions of the RAP including goal, outcomes, objectives, and actions.

-The Provisions of RAP were categorized into 5 dimensions, which are: 1) Governance; 2) Social; 3) Economic, 4) Ecosystem; and 5) Climate Change; and these were aligned with the concept of the Ecosystem Approach to Fisheries Management (EAFM).
+The Provisions of RAP were categorized into five dimensions, which are: 1) Governance; 2) Social; 3) Economic, 4) Ecosystem; and 5) Climate Change.
+These five dimensions were aligned with the concept of the Ecosystem Approach to Fisheries Management (EAFM).

-This RAP for Management of Indo-Pacific mackerel is a non-legal binding document that is meant to serve as a foundation to identify practices and processes that support the implementation of the relevant ASEAN-SEAFDEC Resolution and Plan of Action.
-It marks an evolutionary step towards concerted regional approach to support countries' efforts to manage this transboundary fish stock in the Gulf of Thailand.
+This RAP for Management of Indo-Pacific mackerel is a non-legal binding document meant to serve as a foundation to identify practices and processes that support the implementation of the relevant ASEAN-SEAFDEC Resolution and Plan of Action.
+It marks an evolutionary step towards a concerted regional approach to support countries' efforts to manage the transboundary fish stock in the Gulf of Thailand.

-4.1 THE GOAL OF REGIONAL ACTION PLAN
+5.1) THE GOAL OF REGIONAL ACTION PLAN

-This RAP is intended to serve as guide for concerned countries in implementing actions to achieve the goal of
+The Regional Action Plan is intended to serve as a guide for concerned countries in implementing actions to achieve the goal of

-"Sustainable Indo-Pacific mackerel fisheries in the Gulf of Thailand sub-region through science-based management for shared benefit to other ASEAN Member States by 2030."
+"Sustainable Indo-Pacific mackerel fisheries in the Gulf of Thailand sub-region through science-based management for the shared benefit to the other ASEAN Member States by 2030"

-4.2 EXPECTED OUTCOMES
+5.2) EXPECTED OUTCOMES

-- 1) Healthy Indo-Pacific mackerel resources through the implementation of fishery management plan of the Gulf of Thailand - 2) Accurate and comprehensive information on Indo-Pacific mackerel of the Gulf of Thailand - 3) Model for development of management plan for Indo-Pacific mackerel that could be applicable to other sub-regions
+- 1) Healthy Indo-Pacific mackerel resources through the implementation of fishery management plan of the Gulf of Thailand. - 2) Accurate and comprehensive information on Indo-Pacific mackerel of the Gulf of Thailand. - 3) Model for development of management plan for Indo-Pacific mackerel that could be applicable to other sub-regions.

-4.3 ACTIONS
+5.3) ACTIONS